 In this image above taken in late spring when the snow is still present on Chicago Peak, the rock formation resemblance is even more striking as it silhouettes the dark rock mass against the white clouds it and snowpack.
 The image below is lensed from a different location on the same day as the image above.

 There is another reason I feel that this craggy rock formation seen above is the genesis for the label of Cabinet Mountains that the French-Canadian fur trappers bestowed upon these beautiful mountains.
 In the widened valley along the Bull River beside Copper Gulch, an area that the trappers would undoubtedly bivouac due to its lush meadows, there is another distinctive mountain to the northwest.
-It’s signature stacked flat-top shape inspired the rugged trappers to name it after another piece of furniture; Billard Table Mountain.
+It’s signature stacked flat-top shape inspired the rugged trappers to name it after another piece of furniture; Billiard Table Mountain.

-In the image below, Billard Table Mountain is seen from the old Kootenai Trail (now MT-56) where the East Fork joins the Bull River.
+In the image below, Billiard Table Mountain is seen from the old Kootenai Trail (now MT-56) where the East Fork joins the Bull River.
 When you look at the image above and then the image below, it is understandable that they would name these the Cabinet Mountains and the Billard Table.

-This image below is the Billard Table seen from across the distance from the marshy area next to the Bull River near Copper Gulch.
+This image below is the Billiard Table seen from across the distance from the marshy area next to the Bull River near Copper Gulch.
 To the left of Billard Table is Squaw Peak and to the right is Hamilton Gulch, this is the Kaniksu National Forest.